astechedu/WebDevOpsTutorial/ansible.basics.md

 **Playbook**

 An Ansible playbook is an organized unit of scripts that defines work for a server configuration managed by the automation tool Ansible.
 Ansible is a configuration management tool that automates the configuration of multiple servers by the use of Ansible playbooks.

+Example:

+Here’s what a simple playbook looks like:

+	---
+	- hosts: webservers
+	  serial: 5 # update 5 machines at a time
+	  roles:
+	  - common
+	  - webapp

+	- hosts: content_servers
+	  roles:
+	  - common
+	  - content